Last updated: 2026-04-20

 Should You Buy the 2018 Mazda 3?

-A pre-purchase inspection is recommended for used examples, with particular attention to back over prevention (2).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to back over prevention (2).
+An extended warranty is worth pricing out.

 Compared to the 2019 Mazda 3, which scored 1 points lower.